-Transmission Owners propose to NYISO instead.
+Transmission Owner's facilities were most relevant as the potential backstop solution.
+LS Power argues that a Nonincumbent Transmission Owner must be permitted to plan its own system rather than being relegated to building the upgrades that incumbent Transmission Owners propose to NYISO instead.
 With regard to NYTOs' argument that incumbent Transmission Owners have "financial strength," NextEra responds that a Nonincumbent Transmission Owner will have already been through vetting as a qualified bidder for transmission projects in New York, prevailed in the competitive solicitation process, and built a project.
-LS Power adds that the Commission already rejected similar arguments as part of Order No. 1000.
+Power adds that the Commission already rejected similar arguments as part of Order No. 1000.
+161

 118. NYTOs respond that they agree with NYISO, LS Power, and NextEra that all Transmission Owners in NYISO have all of the rights and obligations that role entails, including the federal right of first refusal to build upgrades to their transmission facilities.
 NYTOs state that they also agree that NYISO can designate any Transmission Owner as the Responsible Transmission Owner when a Reliability Need arises on that Transmission Owner's facilities, and all other Transmission Owners can propose alternative regulated transmission solutions whether the proposals involve upgrades to their own facilities or not.
-NYTOs state that they spoke with NYISO and NYISO confirmed that the proposed tariff language is intended only to allow NYISO to designate a Nonincumbent Transmission Owner without a Transmission District as a Responsible Transmission Owner.
+NYTOs state that they spoke with NYISO and NYISO confirmed that the proposed tariff language is intended only to allow NYISO to designate a Nonincumbent Transmission Owner without a Transmission District as a Responsible Transmission Owner to the extent that a Reliability Need arises on a facility owned by that Transmission Owner.
 Based on this clarification, NYTOs state that they have no objection to the proposed tariff language.

 119. NYISO asks that the Commission reject NY Transco's request that NYISO not be able to assign the Operating Agreement under Article 4.01.
-NYISO argues that nothing in the assignment provision entails NYISO abdicating its responsibilities as the market and transmission grid operator; rather, NYISO continues, the provision would simply allow NYISO to assign its rights and responsibilities under the Operating Agreement, with Commission approval, if NYISO has a corporate successor entity to which the entirety of its rights and obligations would be assigned.
-NYISO asserts that reciprocal assignment rights are a standard commercial term that recognizes that entities bound to an agreement may restructure over time.
-NYISO notes that the absence of a reciprocal
+NYISO argues that nothing in the assignment provision entails NYISO abdicating its responsibilities as the market and transmission grid operator; rather, NYISO continues, the provision would simply